-- 8 (1) For the purposes of this Schedule a person is to be treated as a member of the House of Commons at any time if at that time a salary is or was payable to 25 the person under - (a) section 4 of the Parliamentary Standards Act 2009 (c.
-13), or - (b) in relation to a time before that section was in force, the resolutions of the House of Commons then in force relating to the remuneration of its members. - (2) For the purposes of this Schedule service as a member of the House of Commons includes service as the holder of a qualifying office or position. - (3) In relation to a time when a determination under section 4(4) of the Parliamentary Standards Act 2009 is in effect a "qualifying office or position" means an office or position in respect of which, because of section 4A(2) of that Act, a higher salary is payable than the salary payable to members of the House of Commons generally. - (4) In relation to a time before the first determination under section 4(4) of the Parliamentary Standards Act 2009 comes into effect a "qualifying office or position" means - (a) the office of Chairman of Ways and Means and the office of Deputy Chairman of Ways and Means, - (b) an office or position in respect of which, under the resolutions of the House of Commons then in force relating to the remuneration of its
+- 13 (1) For the purposes of this Schedule a person is to be treated as in service as a member of the House of Commons at any time if at that time a salary is or was payable to the person under - (a) section 4 of the Parliamentary Standards Act 2009 (c.
+13), or - (b) in relation to a time before that section was in force, the resolutions of the House of Commons then in force relating to the remuneration of its members. - (2) For the purposes of this Schedule service as a member of the House of Commons includes service as the holder of a qualifying office or position. - (3) In relation to a time when a determination under section 4(4) of the Parliamentary Standards Act 2009 is in effect a "qualifying office or position" means an office or position in respect of which, because of section 4A(2) of that Act, a higher salary is payable than the salary payable to members of the House of Commons generally. - (4) In relation to a time before the first determination under section 4(4) of the Parliamentary Standards Act 2009 comes into effect a "qualifying office or position" means- - (a) the office of Chairman of Ways and Means and the office of Deputy Chairman of Ways and Means, - (b) an office or position in respect of which, under the resolutions of the House of Commons then in force relating to the remuneration of its members, a higher salary was payable than the salary payable to members of the House of Commons generally.